 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service—it is a different process than a pure asphalt tear-off, but we have the equipment to handle your job.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service—standard roofing jobs stay in a dedicated container—to keep your disposal costs predictable and based on local landfill requirements.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition